Search results for

 Calvin Wankhede / Android Authority

 Both Google and OpenAI offer paid versions of their respective chatbots, which unlocks higher-quality responses and other features.
-The main draw for ChatGPT Plus is the ability to search the internet via Bing alongside the newer GPT-4 Turbo language model.
-Google’s subscription, on the other hand, gives you the Gemini Ultra model as well as AI-driven features in Workspace apps like Gmail.
+The main draw for ChatGPT Plus is unlimited use of the more capable GPT-4o language model and the Advanced Voice feature.
+Google’s subscription, on the other hand, gives you access to the latest models as they become available and early access to new features like screen sharing with Gemini Live.

-Even though both subscriptions will set you back $20 per month, Gemini comes out ahead from a value perspective.
-The Google One AI Premium subscription also grants you 2TB of cloud storage along with other perks like a free VPN.
-It’s also available as a free trial for two months, whereas ChatGPT’s subscription will bill you on day one.
+Even though both subscriptions will set you back $20 per month, I find that Gemini Advanced comes out ahead from a value perspective.
+This is because the Google One AI Premium subscription grants you 2TB of cloud storage, which I value at a few dollars per month by itself.
+I’ve also seen Google’s subscription available as a free trial for one or two months if you don’t already pay for storage, whereas ChatGPT’s AI subscription will bill you on day one.

 Gemini vs ChatGPT: Which should you use?